Trigeminal Neuralgia

 Treatment

-There are no oral medications that can effectively cure trigeminal neuralgia.
-The only options are interventional when the symptoms progress to the point of being unbearable to the patient.
-A minimally invasive keyhole approach for microvascular decompression (MVD) will allow your Orange County neurosurgeon Robert Louis, MD to move or separate the blood vessel and hold it away from the irritated nerve.
-MVD is performed using an endoscopic retromastoid approach to create a small quarter-sized bony opening behind the ear.
+The first line treatment is oral medications which is typically one of serval anti-seizure medications.
+These work for some patients, but many patients will refractory symptoms.
+If symptoms become refractory to medical care or patients cannot tolerate the side affects of the medications, intervention may be required.
+Then a minimally invasive keyhole approach for microvascular decompression (MVD) will allow Dr. Robert Louis, your Orange County neurosurgeon, to move or separate the blood vessel and hold it away from the irritated nerve using tiny cushions.
+MVD is performed using a microscopic retromastoid approach to create a small quarter-sized bony opening behind the ear.,

 Minimally Invasive Keyhole Approach

-Robert Louis, MD performs this operation is performed through a quarter-sized bony opening using endoscopic techniques.
+Robert Louis, MD performs this operation is performed through a quarter-sized bony opening using microscopic techniques and augmented reality.
 This keyhole approach preserves the surrounding normal structures as best as possible.
 Depending on the nerve affected, various other therapies may be indicated.
 By incorporating cutting-edge technology and instrumentation with proven surgical experience, we make surgery safer, less invasive, and more effective.
-Learn more about cranial nerve disorders.
+Read more about Retromastoid Approach.

 CONTACT US